qapital/ios-test-task/README.md

 | connectedUsers | List<Int> | A list of user ids that this goal is shared with. |

 ####/users/:id
-This resource will return a user object for a spcific id.
+This resource will return a user object for a specific id.
 The user object has the following fields:

 | Field          | Type   | Description |
 | -------------- | ------ | ----------- |